Kolliphor EL: Side effects

 Allergic reactions to Taxol are most often allergic reactions to Kolliphor EL; symptoms include tightness in the chest, shortness of breath, and similar reactions consistent with severe anaphylactic reactions.
 Although many anti-allergens including corticosteroids and Benadryl may be administered before chemotherapy, they are not always sufficient to prevent the severe reaction to Kolliphor EL.

-Note that these should not be confused with the normal side effects of Taxol.
-The allergic reaction is usually immediate and is similar to severe allergic reactions of many other substances that trigger allergic reactions.
+Allergic reaction should not be confused with the normal side effects of Taxol.
+The allergic reaction is usually immediate, similar to severe allergic reactions typical of other allergens.

 BASF offers a purified, injectable version of Kolliphor EL, known as Kolliphor ELP.